There is an infinite number of ways to save money, but here are the best ways to save money in all areas of your life.

 Some of our friends have even eaten the same dish every time they’ve come to visit-and still love both it and us.

-76. Invite friends over for dessert, documentary, and discussion
+77. Invite friends over for dessert, a documentary, and a discussion

 Invite friends over for dessert and share a videotape of a movie or documentary that is meaningful to you.
 Have a discussion afterward.